-As depicted in the recent film “American Hustle,” throughout U.S. history the FBI has involved itself in certain investigations for sometimes dubious motivating factors.
-However, beyond being source material for a cutesy romantic comedy, a White supremacist political establishment has often used the FBI to carry out targeted campaigns to marginalize the aims of self-determination by communities of color in the United States.
+As depicted in the recent film “American Hustle,” throughout modern U.S. history the FBI has embarked on certain investigations for dubious reasons.
+(In “American Hustle” the FBI enlists an art thief to entrap a New Jersey mayor.)
+However, beyond being source material for a cutesy romantic comedy, the White supremacist political establishment has often used the FBI to carry out targeted campaigns to marginalize the aims of self-determination by communities of color in the United States.

-Living in Rio de Janeiro now, and witnessing the pacification of the favelas by Brazilian federal troops from a close(r) distance, I can’t help but think back to my faded memories of the ‘war on drugs’ while growing up in the U.S. So when–in the wake of the occupation by the Army of the Maré Complex in Rio’s North Zone–I went online to read a little about the history of Rio’s gangs, I noticed some mention of populist roots in the beginnings of the Commando Vermelho, which is quite similar to the history of the gangs that occupied the Midwest American city I grew up in.
-I hit Wikipedia to refresh my knowledge of the Almighty Black P. Stone Nation–a gang whose name rings clear in my memory from adolescence.
+Living in Rio de Janeiro now, and witnessing the pacification of the favelas by Brazilian federal troops from a close(r) distance, I can’t help but think back to my faded memories of the ‘war on drugs’ while growing up in the U.S. So when – in the wake of the occupation by the Army of the Maré Complex in Rio’s North Zone – I went online to read a little about the history of Rio’s gangs, I noticed some mention of populist roots in the beginnings of the Commando Vermelho, which is quite similar to the history of the gangs that occupied the Midwest U.S. city I grew up in.
+I hit Wikipedia to refresh my knowledge of the Almighty Black P. Stone Nation; a name familiar from my childhood in the Midwest.

 The Almighty Black P. Stone Nation and its Islamic offshoot El Rukn were two organizations with roots in the Black American empowerment movements of the early 20th century – inspired by such organizations as the Black Panthers and the Moorish Science Temple of America.
 Although they became involved in drug trafficking and violent crime, their ideological roots served as a strong draw for marginalized Black youth in American cities.

 Then in 1986 Jeff Fort, the co-founder of the Stones and founder of its El Rukn offshoot, attempted to meet with Libyan representatives of Muammar Gaddafi’s government, allegedly to purchase weapons.
 It turns out that the Libyans were actually FBI agents, and Fort and his partners were immediately arrested.
-Natalie Y. Moore, co-author of a new book on the Stones writes about the trial on The Root:
+Natalie Y. Moore, co-author of a new book on the Stones writes about the trial on The Root, how the contended “… that they heard Fort on tape belittle Nation of Islam Minister Louis Farrakhan for getting money from Qaddafi [the Libyan leader’s name gets various spellings – Ed.].
+In turn, Fort yearned for some of that Libyan largesse for the El Rukn Nation.
+Farrakhan had received a $5 million loan from Qaddafi in the early 1980s to start a line of black personal-care products.”

-The government effectively destroyed the El Rukns as an organization.
-But their ardency led to prosecutorial misconduct and the overturning of some of the El Rukn drug cases.
-Two witnesses were given preferential treatment and tested positive for drugs while in custody in 1989.
-Today the El Rukns still claim a couple of hundred loyal members, but they have aged and aren’t involved in criminal activity.
-They also don’t have any power on the streets.
+The end result was that the whole affair destroyed the El Rukns as an organization.
+As The Root reports, “… Today the El Rukns still claim a couple of hundred loyal members, but they have aged and aren’t involved in criminal activity.
+They also don’t have any power on the streets.”
+But there was a larger legacy from all this:

 I appreciate Moore’s drawing a connection to the trial of Batiste and the Liberty City Seven.
 To me, this is one of the most shameful displays of American hypocrisy in the post-9/11 era.
 A group of disaffected young Black men were targeted and set-up in a witch hunt, solely to put mainstream America’s mind at ease about the capability of their government to fight domestic terror.
 The public wanted to see the monster, so the FBI fabricated a bogeyman.
 In the process they provided justification for the further stripping of citizens’ civil rights.